-3.6.1.
+3.6.2.
 Staff Psychiatrist

-- 3.6.1.1.
-The Contractor shall, for the term of the contract, provide the full-time services of a designated psychiatrist, who is a faculty member and/or employee of the Contractor, to provide psychiatric services to the programs within the Children, Youth and Families service area.
-This position shall be a 1.0 Full-Time Equivalent. - 3.6.1.2.
-DHHS reserves the right to jointly, with the Contractor, or separately, interview, research or otherwise screen and consider candidates the Contractor designates for the Staff Psychiatrist. - 3.6.1.3.
+- The Contractor shall, provide the services of a designated 3.6.2.1. psychiatrist, who is a faculty member and/or employee of the Contractor, to provide psychiatric services to the programs within the Children, Youth and Families service area.
+This position shall be a .25 Full-Time Equivalent. - DHHS reserves the right to jointly, with the Contractor, or separately, 3.6.2.2. interview, research or otherwise screen and consider candidates the

+Contractor designates for the Staff Psychiatrist.

+- 3.6.2.3.
 The Staff Psychiatrist shall possess the following qualifications: - a.
 Possess a medical degree (MD or DO); - b.
-Specialty in both child psychiatry and criminal justice; - Completion of both an ACGME approved residency program in psychiatry and a 2-year ACGME approved fellowship in child/adolescent psychiatry; - d.
+Specialty in child psychiatry and an interest in criminal justice; - c.
+Completion of both an ACGME approved residency program in psychiatry and a 2-year ACGME approved fellowship in child/adolescent psychiatry; - d.
 Board certification by the American Board of Psychiatry and Neurology in Psychiatry; - e.
 Maintain an unrestricted license as a physician by the New Hampshire Board of Medicine; and - f.
-Possess at least five (5) years post-fellowship experience in public sector psychiatry, community mental health, criminal justice, or similar training.
+Possess post-fellowship experience in public sector psychiatry, community mental health, criminal justice, or similar training.